PIPL

 Piping Plover Data Summary

-There were Piping Plover pairs observed at Sherwood Island, Pleasure Beach, Long Beach, Milford Point, Silver Sands, Sandy Point, Griswold Point, and Bluff Point between June 13th and June 27th.
+In April, there were Piping Plover pairs observed at Long Beach, Milford Point, Silver Sands, Sandy Point, Griswold Point, and Bluff Point.

 American Oystercatcher Data Summary